Yasashari/Securem-101-audit-findings/README.md

   baseToken or quoteToken can lock the pool by calling deposit() without first transferring any funds to the pool.

   Recommendation: Require a minimum deposit amount with non-zero checks

+  ## 9. GenesisGroup.commit overwrites previously-committed values:
+  The amount stored in the recipient’s committedFGEN balance overwrites any previously-committed value.
+Additionally, this also allows anyone to commit an amount of “0” to any account, deleting their commitment entirely.

+  Recommendation: Ensure the committed amount is added to the existing commitment.

+  ## 10. Purchasing and committing still possible after launch: Even after GenesisGroup.launch has successfully been executed, it is still possible to invoke
+  GenesisGroup.purchase and GenesisGroup.commit.

+  Recommendation: Consider adding validation in GenesisGroup.purchase and GenesisGroup.commit to make sure that these functions cannot be called after the launch.